DimWebDev/task-manager-tool/README.md

 ## Overview

 This project is centered around building a comprehensive Task Manager tool, utilizing GoLang for backend development.
-The core of the application is an API that provides the necessary operations to create, retrieve, update, and delete tasks.
+In order to proceed with it and run it locally, you must first download Golang and PostgreSQL The core of the application is an API that provides the necessary operations to create, retrieve, update, and delete tasks.
 Following RESTful principles, this API offers a coherent and user-friendly set of endpoints for client-side interactions.

 ### API-Driven Development Approach